 JAL First Class passengers can enjoy specially selected wines from around the world.
 Pair a glass with a fine meal and enjoy a quality moment with us.

-JAL has brought onboard Kenichi Ohashi, Master of Wine and Motohiro Okoshi, who has made his mark far and wide as a wine taster and wine director.
-Under their advisement, JAL have carefully selected wines that we invite you to pair with your meal and enjoy.
+JAL has brought onboard Motohiro Okoshi, who has made his mark far and wide as a wine taster and wine director.
+Under his advisement, JAL have carefully selected wines that we invite you to pair with your meal and enjoy.

 Here is an introduction to a couple of wines made by Japanese overseas.

-We offer a broad selection of rare Japanese sake that are often difficult to find.
-Our shochu options are the well-liked Moriizo and a brand being much talked about now, Kanehachi.
+We offer a broad selection of Japanese sake that are often difficult to find.
+Our shochu options are the well-knowned "Moriizo" and "Hyakunen no Kodoku".

 For other alcoholic beverages, please search for "drinks" on the inflight meal search screen.

 Passengers who need to drive after disembarking should kindly refrain from drinking during the flight.

 Driving under the influence of alcohol is dangerous and legally prohibited.